 What if the shop declines the offer?

 Nothing is sold without the charity's written acceptance.
-A declined parcel is returned to the shop by tracked, insured delivery at no cost, and there is no charge for the valuation.
+A declined parcel is returned to the shop by tracked, signed-for delivery at no cost, and there is no charge for the valuation.

 When does the charity receive payment?